 How to Use anagrelide

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
 While this medicine may be prescribed for children as young as 7 years of age for selected conditions, precautions do apply.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Notify your doctor or health care professional for regular checks on your progress.\n \nNotify your doctor or health care professional and seek emergency treatment if you develop breathing problems; changes in vision; chest pain; severe, sudden headache; pain, swelling, warmth in the leg; trouble speaking; sudden numbness or weakness of the face, arm or leg.
+Visit your doctor or health care professional for regular checks on your progress.\n \nNotify your doctor or health care professional and seek emergency treatment if you develop breathing problems; changes in vision; chest pain; severe, sudden headache; pain, swelling, warmth in the leg; trouble speaking; sudden numbness or weakness of the face, arm or leg.
 These can be signs that your condition has gotten worse.\n \nThis medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.

 Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light.
 Throw away any unused medicine after the expiration date.

-Last Updated: January 15, 2014
+Last Updated: April 15, 2014